 Macaque monkeys are the only inhabitants of Monkey Bay, located on Phi Phi Don.
 Use caution when visiting the beach, Macaque monkeys are known for their mischievous and occasionally aggressive behavior.
 Avoid showing teeth (smiling and laughing) or making eye contact.
 These actions can provoke the Macaques and result in aggressive behavior.

 Viking Cave, located on Phi Phi Leh, is named after the paintings found on the walls inside the cave and famous for the Swiftlet bird nests collected for bird nest soup, a Chinese delicacy.
 The nests are believed to have extreme health benefits, rejuvenate the skin, and assist with digestion.
 Bird nest soup is one of the most expensive animal made food products in the world.
 The saliva of the Swiftlet, or Sea Swallow, hardens when exposed to air creating extremely hard nests the size of an egg.
-The bamboo scaffolding used to retrieve the nests can be seen at the mouth of the cave.
+The bamboo scaffolding used to retrieve the nests is visible at the mouth of the cave.

 Pi Ley Bay

-The air cools slightly as our boat passes into the shadows of the massive limestone formations of Phi Phi Leh.
+The air cools as our boat passes into the shadows of massive limestone formations creating Phi Phi Leh.
 The sun only reaches the water between 12:00pm – 1:00pm.
 There are beaches on the western side of the island, but Phi Phi Leh is most popular for snorkeling and swimming.

 Khai Nai Island

-A 30 minute speed boat ride from Phuket, in the Phang Nga Bay is the lively Khai Nai Island.
+A 30 minute speed boat ride from Phuket, in Phang Nga Bay, is the lively Khai Nai Island.
 Bars, shops, restaurants, and cats line the white sand beaches.